Strenda-biocatalysis/Strenda-biocatalysis/ModelExamples/Reaction_conditions/Readme.md

 - __mass__
   - Type: posfloat
-  - Description: mass of the solid used in the reaction solution
+  - Description: Mass of the solid used in the reaction solution
 </details>